DFE-Digital/vcf-sw-career-development-design-history/app/posts/alpha-phase/2022-07-06-core-website-v1.md

 ---
-title: Creating the core website
+title: Designing the core website
-description: How we created version 1 of the core website
+description: How we designed version 1 of the core website
 date: 2022-07-06
 screenshots:
   items: